 Right.
 But the contradictory text in the WRS documentation remains, so it’s entirely forgivable for SEOs to confuse the two processes and just call it all ‘Googlebot’.
 That happens all the time, by even the most experienced and knowledgeable SEOs in the industry.

 Yes, actually.
 We do need to know that.

 Which, to its credit, Google will actually do.
 But that takes time, and a lot of interplay between the crawler and indexer.

 And, as we know, Google does not have infinite patience.
-The concept of ‘crawl budget’ – an amalgamation of different concepts around crawl prioritisation and URL importance (Dawn Anderson is an expert on this) – tells us that Google will not try endlessly to crawl all your site’s pages.
+The concept of ‘crawl budget’ – an amalgamation of different concepts around crawl prioritisation and URL importance (Dawn Anderson is an expert on this, and make sure you also read my article on URLs here) – tells us that Google will not try endlessly to crawl all your site’s pages.
 We have to help a bit and ensure that the pages we want to be crawled and indexed are easily found and properly canonicalised.